cybiosphere/Source/README.md

 ### <a name="cybiosphere-3d"></a>Cybiosphere 3D explorer

-3D explorer is a client that allow to visit the biotope.
+3D explorer is a client that allows to visit the biotope.
 For the moment camera does not interact with animals.
 It is only a way to visualize the ecosystem.
 It is mostly useful to check the realism of animal behavior

 ## <a name="contact"></a>Contact